-- Indicate if the organisation has any plans to develop additional units in the coming years. - If yes, indicate the number of forecasted units for 2018, 2019 and 2020 and the method of funding to be used. - AHBs that are demonstrating significant growth plans, with the use of private financing are expected to complete the Annual Financial Return.
-Those AHBs completing the AFR (2017) have been identified and contacted by the Regulation Office. - The Regulation Office requires visibility of the growth plans of the AHB.
-Organisations are asked to indicate projected units to the end of 2018 and planned units in 2019 and 2020 alongside the funding type anticipated. - Where an organisation is submitting the Annual Financial Return (AFR) it is NOT required to complete this section, as all information will be captured in the AFR.
+- Indicate if the organisation has any plans to develop additional units in the coming years. - If yes, indicate the number of forecasted and planned units for 2018, 2019 and 2020 and the method of funding to be used. - The Regulation Office requires visibility of the growth plans of the AHB.
+Organisations are asked to indicate projected units to the end of 2018 and planned units in 2019 and 2020 alongside the funding type anticipated.

 Sec Section 3: Governance QUESTION GUIDANCE 3.1 State number of Non-Executive (unpaid) and Executive (paid) Board Members as at the organisation's financial year end (2017).
 Where there is an Executive (Paid) Director, it is anticipated that the organisation has received an exception from Revenue for such a position.
 State the number of times the Board or Management Committee met in 2017.
 Confirm if an AGM was held in respect of the 2017 year.
 Non-Executive means an unpaid, voluntary member of the Board.
 AHBs solely managed and operated by volunteers are considered to have a Non-Executive Board.
 An Executive member is any paid member.
 The information provided should match the organisation's audited Financial Statements.
-The total number of Board Members is automatically calculated when the number of board members is inputted within the non-executive/executive cells.
+The total number of board members is automatically calculated when the number of board members is inputted within the non-executive/ executive cells.
 Where an AHB does not meet the requirements of the Code in terms of board membership and/or the number of board meetings, it should indicate the reason why in the appropriate text box.
 Note: One of the conditions of having Approved Housing Body status under Section 6 of the Housing (Miscellaneous Provisions) Act, 1992 as set out in Memorandum VHU: 2/02 is that the board 'shall consist of not less than five individuals each of whom should be ordinarily resident within the jurisdiction of the State'.
 3.2 Sub-Committees Confirm if the organisation has an Audit (or an Audit & Risk) Committee.
 Indicate if there are any other sub-committees are in place.
-In line with the Financial Standard requirements, Tier 2 AHBs will be required to have an Audit and Risk Committee from 2017 onwards.
+Tier 3 AHBs are required to have an Audit and Risk Committee in place.
 Organisations should indicate what other (if any) sub-committees are in place.